shalyapandey/docker-enterprise/ingress/README.md

-# Production Ingress Deployment in UCP 3.0
+# Production Ingress Deployment in Docker Enterprise UCP 3.1

 ## Overview

 Ingress is an API object that manages external access to the services in a cluster, typically HTTP.
 Ingress requires to be deployed separately in UCP 3.1.
 You can deploy a variety of ingress controllers but the supported one is the [NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx).
 The following instructions provide highly-available production deployment of the controller.

+All the config files and source code is available under my [Docker Enterprise Guides and Tools Github Repo](https://github.com/nicolaka/docker-enterprise).

 ## Prerequisite